-The Getty Provenance Index databases contain 1.5 million records such as archival inventories, sales catalogs, and dealer stockbooks.
+The Getty Provenance Index databases contain more than 2.3 million records from sources such as archival inventories, sales catalogs, and dealer stockbooks.
 These searchable databases can be used for research purposes such as tracing ownership and discovering patterns and trends in art collecting.

 Points to places to find biographical information for over 5 million people, living and dead.
 Biography and Genealogy Master Index indexes various editions of over 700 biographical reference sources, both current and retrospective, that cover historical as well as contemporary figures.
 Examples of sources indexed would include many of the "Who's Who" indexes, a number of the "Oxford Companions," and the Dictionary of Literary Biography.
 A complete list of sources and editions is given in the appendix accompanying the documentation.

 Access: Off Campus Access is available for: UNC-Chapel Hill students, faculty, and staff; UNC Hospitals employees; UNC-Chapel Hill affiliated AHEC users.

 Provides libraries with a unique, growing collection of research materials for tracing family history and American culture.
 Beginning or professional genealogists can use this online library, with original page images for all documents.
 With over 25,000 books, the entire U.S. Federal Census, PERSI, and other expanding collections, HeritageQuest Online provides the chance to tap in to one of the largest collections of genealogy material in the country.